 The Ahlan Lounge is located in Terminal 1 Concourse D of Dubai Airport.
 This lounge can be found opposite the SkyTeam Lounge and is operated by the Dubai International Hotel.

-Dubai Concourse D in Terminal 1 is also the terminal that British Airways uses.
-In fact, most other long-haul airlines use this terminal (excluding Emirates).
+Dubai Concourse D in Terminal 1 is also the Terminal that British Airways uses.
+Most other long-haul airlines use this Terminal (excluding Emirates).
 DragonPass, but not Priority Pass, will get you access to the Ahlan First Class Lounge.

 First and Business Class passengers of Jet Airways, Cathay Pacific, and Singapore Airlines can also access this lounge.